sornas/mjam-2020-arena-shooter/README.md

 python3 game.py
 ```

-To modify the game, open game.py and make your own changes
+To modify the game, open game.py and make your own changes.